Sigmmma/c20/README.md

 ```

 ## Releasing
-The website is currently hosted as a static site in [AWS S3](https://aws.amazon.com/s3/), fronted by a [CloudFront](https://aws.amazon.com/cloudfront/) CDN distribution.
+The website is currently hosted as a static site in [AWS S3](https://aws.amazon.com/s3/), fronted by a [CloudFront](https://aws.amazon.com/cloudfront/) CDN distribution, managed in [reclaimers-aws](https://github.com/Sigmmma/reclaimers-aws).
 To deploy a new version, simple make changes to the `master` branch and a build/deploy will be triggered automatically with CodeBuild.

 As a backup, users with bucket permission can simply sync the `dist` directory to S3: